shellscape/Brew/README.md

 **Why create Brew?**

 I had the pleasure to work on the original Juice UI project (check out the commit history) and while it was a great project, it was always limited in some aspects.
-Brew will enjoy a fast and frequent release cycle, whereas Juice UI has a sllloooowwww release cycle.
-I'm also personally unbound by many of the aspects that prevented rapid, frequent development on JuiceUI, and the amount of attention to the community that a project should have.
+Brew will enjoy a fast and frequent release cycle.
+Brew is also a different direction for it's cousin project, and everything that had wanted to do with Juice.
+It's a significant departure and is unbound by the restrictions of it's cousin.

 **System Requirements**